Customer advocacy is a way of treating customers so well that they become your biggest supporters and spread the word about your business.

 What is Customer Advocacy

-Customer advocacy is a strategy that places the customers at the heart of a marketing ops, where they enthusiastically support and promote the brand, product, or service.
+Customer advocacy is a strategy that places the customers at the heart of marketing ops, where they enthusiastically support and promote the brand, product, or service.

 Advocates share their positive experiences, recommend the offering to others, and actively participate in advocating for the brand through word-of-mouth, testimonials, reviews, and social media.